Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Cluster Algorithm for Fracton CSL

-Note that $\sum_G p(G\vert S) = 1$ using \cref{eq:SM_boltzmann_expansion_matrix}.
-The algorithm works by fixing a spin configuration, applying a random graph $G$ to every octahedron with probability given by \cref{eq:assignment_prob}, identifying the resulting clusters, and flipping each with 50$\%$ probability.
+Note that $\sum_G p(G\vert S) = 1$ using \cref{eq:SM_boltzmann_expansion_matrix}, i.e. the total probability of assigning a graph to a spin configuration is unity.
+The algorithm works by fixing a spin configuration, applying a random graph $G$ to every octahedron with probability given by \cref{eq:assignment_prob}, identifying the resulting clusters obtained by gluing graphs on neighboring octahedra, and flipping each cluster with 50$\%$ probability.
+See Ref.~\cite{otsukaClusterAlgorithmMonte2014} for further details.
+It is useful to define the total probability of assigning any graph in class $[G]$ to a spin configuration $S$,

+which only depends on the symmetry class $[S]$ since we sum over all symmetry-equivalent graphs $G$.
+In practice, for each octahedron we pick a graph class according to $p([G]\vert[S])$ and then pick one of the compatible $G \in [G]$ with equal probability.